ChristBM/use-s/README.md

 ```

 ✅ Fully compatible with React Native — debugGlobalStore() gracefully falls back to console.log when console.table is not available.

+Starting with version 2.3.0, debugGlobalStore() displays the keys that are being persisted in localStorage.

 🔍 console.table will be used when possible for better clarity.